 Volunteer and gain experience - be it birding, fishing, orienteering, backpacking, whatever.
 Just get out there and enjoy nature.
 Be available, be persistent, and find something you love to do.
 The rest will fall into place as your network grows.

 My work can vary, so a typical day doesn’t exist.
-Seasonally, I am most busy in the late spring to early fall months, with a lot of field work, often remote.
+Seasonally, I am most busy in the late spring to early fall months.
+At this time I do a lot of field work, often in remote areas.
 In the winter I hunker down and get caught up on reports, work programs, and local field surveys.

 STEM skills that I use include math and technology, particularly statistics, and the use of specialized equipment.
-General knowledge of chemistry, physics and natural sciences such as biology, geology and soil sciences is also relevant.
+General knowledge of chemistry, physics as well as biology, geology and soil sciences is also relevant.
 Specific knowledge of animal and plant ecology, behaviour, and life cycle is a large part of what I use on a day-to-day basis.

 Equipment that I use in the field includes water quality meters for measuring pH, conductivity, dissolved oxygen, turbidity, salinity and temperature.
-I also collect water and soil samples for lab analyses, and then interpret results back at the office.
+I also collect water and soil samples for lab analyses.
+Then I interpret results back at the office.
 Backpack electrofishing units and Passive Integrated Transponder (PIT) tag readers are used when conducted fish surveys, which make me look like a Ghostbuster.
 I regularly use GPS units, cameras, and rangefinders.
 Less techy equipment that I use includes binoculars, field guides, nets for fish or kick nets for benthic invertebrates, scales, and clinometers, among others small items.